The Best Open-Air Swimming in the Helsinki Area

 Leppävaara Open-Air Pool

-Leppävaara Open-air pool, located in the Leppävaara district of Espoo, is a serene oasis for swimmers and sun-seekers alike.
-This pool offers a refreshing escape from the hustle and bustle of city life, surrounded by lush greenery trees.
+Leppävaara Open-Air Pool, situated in the Leppävaara district of Espoo, is a serene oasis for swimmers and sunbathers alike.
+This pool offers a refreshing escape from the hustle and bustle of city life, surrounded by lush greenery and trees.
 Its clear waters and well-maintained modern facilities provide a delightful experience for visitors of all ages.

-The heated pool boasts a large swimming area, perfect for leisurely laps and playful splashing.
-The shallow pool is ideal for families with young children, ensuring a safe and enjoyable environment.
+The heated pool features a spacious swimming area, ideal for leisurely laps and playful splashing.
+The shallow pool is perfect for families with young children, ensuring a safe and enjoyable environment.
 Sunbathers can relax on the spacious sun deck, soaking up the warm rays and embracing the peaceful ambience.

 Leppävaara Open-Air Pool is located in Espoo.
-You must take a commuter train to Leppävaara station and walk 15 minutes more to the pool.
-Even though Leppävaara is in Espoo, Zones AB are enough for public transport tickets.
+You must take a commuter train to Leppävaara station and walk an additional 15 minutes to the pool.
+Although Leppävaara is in Espoo, Zones AB are sufficient for public transport tickets.
 We think the Leppävaara Open-air Pool is the best summer pool in the Helsinki region, and the price is only about 5 euros.

 Leppävaara’s open-air pool is open only in the summer.